isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

     </tr>
     <tr>
       <th colspan="1">Final Project</th>
-      <td colspan="3">The final project for the course involves the use of Design thinking to develop a solution to help ease the situation of air pollution.<br><br>Singapore experiences haze from time to time, especially in June or September.
-Air pollution is not limited to just haze, but there are also other causes through the exhaust emission and factory fumes.<br><br>All these factors have led to climate change and students will need to think of a solution, build and code out a prototype using a proposed set to address the situation and present their solutions to the class at the end of the session.</td>
+      <td colspan="3">The final project for the course involves the use of design thinking to develop a solution to help ease the situation of air pollution.<br><br>Singapore experiences haze from time to time, especially in June or September.
+Air pollution is not limited to just haze, but there are also other causes, example through exhaust emissions and emission of factory fumes.<br><br>All these factors have led to climate change and students will need to think of a solution, build and code out a prototype using a proposed set to address the situation and present their solutions to the class at the end of the session.</td>
   </tr>
 </table>